-Some COVID-19 testing sites are remaining open through the holidays with walk-up slots, so please encourage community members with symptoms to get tested.
+Some Bay Area COVID-19 testing sites are remaining open through the holidays with walk-up slots.

 Now is the most important time to wear masks, stay home or outdoors, avoid gatherings and get vaccinated as soon as we're eligible and able to!